How to open up to someone about your mental health

 Choose the right person

-Finding someone to talk about such a personal topic can be difficult.
+Finding someone to talk to about such a personal topic can be difficult.
 It’s important that you choose someone you know you can trust, and who won’t judge you.
-Have a think about someone who has been there for you in the past.
+Think about who has supported you in the past.
 It might be a parent, a GP, youth worker, teacher, friend, brother or sister.
 Or perhaps you might find it easier to speak to someone you don’t know very well at all.
-Whoever you talk to, it’s important that you’re not put off if it’s not a great experience.
-Don’t be put off by one bad experience, and keep talking until you get the support that you deserve.
+No matter who you talk to, remember that one negative experience doesn’t define your journey.
+If the first conversation doesn’t go well, don’t be discouraged.
+Keep reaching out until you find the support you deserve.

 Choose the right time

-You might always be tempted to put something off because it’s ‘not the right time’, but realistically there may not ever be a perfect time.
+You might be tempted to wait for “the right time”, but when you’re experiencing distress, it’s best to reach out to a trusted person as soon as you can.
 It might help to try to talk to someone at a time when they’re not busy and you won’t be interrupted.

 Send them a text if you’re not ready to speak to them face to face

-If you are finding it too difficult to speak face to face, send them a text message or private message on Facebook to start off the conversation.
-You could say something like “I need to talk to you about something that’s been bothering me for a while now.
-I’m a little nervous talking about it so that’s why I texted you.
+If talking face-to-face feels too difficult, try starting the conversation with a text.
+You might say something like, “I need to talk to you about something that’s been bothering me for a while.
+I’m a little nervous about bringing it up, so I decided to text you instead.
 I’m finding things difficult at the moment.”

 It can be a good idea to follow-up your text conversation with a face-to-face conversation.